forbesmyester/SyncIt/README.md

 ##### Modifier
 This uniquely identifies a client.
 If you are using this library from multiple device synchronization the modifier should not be only tied to the User, but tied to the User and Device combination.

-#### Jrec
+#### Storerecord
-A Jrec is what data is called within the Store.
-Jrec should be data which is confirmed to be on the Server.
-Jrec can only be change by Feeding or Applying Queueitem.
-Jrec hold most metadata which is part of Queueitem but have two specific pieces which do not directly belong to Queueitem.
+A Storerecord is what data is called within the Store.
+Storerecord should be data which is confirmed to be on the Server.
+Storerecord can only be change by Feeding or Applying Queueitem.
+Storerecord hold most metadata which is part of Queueitem but have two specific pieces which do not directly belong to Queueitem.

 ##### Version
 The first Version for a Dataset / Datakey is 1.
 Subsequent Apply or Feed will increment this version.

 ##### Info
-Data which is stored in a Jrec is called Info.
+Data which is stored in a Storerecord is called Info.
 This is the result of Queueitem Update.

 #### Errorcode
 When errors occur in SyncIt they will issue Errorcode back, it is usually the first parameter of callbacks.